 Copyright © Nucleus Medical Media, Inc.

-The doctor will ask about any symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-An ultrasound will help to:

 American Pregnancy Association

 The Society of Obstetricians and Gynaecologists of Canada

 American College of Obstetricians and Gynecologists.
 ACOG Practice Bulletin No. 175: Ultrasound in pregnancy.
 Obstet Gynecol 2016 Dec;128(6):e241.